uberspark/uberspark/docs/nextgen-toolkit/cossdev-guide/create-uobjs.rst

 Create |uobjs|
 ==============

-..  note::  This section is still a work-in-progress

 Creating |uobjs| that become part of a given |uobjcoll|, is facilitated by creating a |uberspark| manifest file, |ubersparkmff|, within each |uobj| source folder.